singapore-gopher/decode_client/stage3/README.md

 You can use stream.IsMagicValue(string)bool to decide whether a value is of interest, and you'll find some hints in the code itself.

+The part to be modified starts @ L73: func handleConn